Ivanka Mežan: Life and career

 Ivanka was born in June 1926 in Maribor, the daughter of Janez Mežan, a painter.
 She performed on the stage for the first time at the Slovenian National Theatre in the liberated territory of Črnomelj in 1944 and then enrolled at the Academy of Acting Arts in Ljubljana.
 Between 1945 and 1979 she was a regular member of the Ljubljana Drama and after her retirement she regularly performed in other Slovenian theaters.

-She first established herself with the roles of young women in Slovenian and foreign classical and contemporary dramas and then.
-In stage she appeared in numerous shows like The Tragedy of Macbeth, Othello, Hamlet etc.
+She first established herself with the roles of young women in Slovenian and foreign classical and contemporary dramas.
+On stage she appeared in numerous shows like The Tragedy of Macbeth, Othello, Hamlet, etc.

 She was married to Miloš Marinček, a builder and professor at FGG.
 He died in 2005.
 Mezan is the receipt of Prešeren Award, Sterija's Awards and others for her contribution in Slovene cinematography.

 In 2019 she was bestowed the title of Honorary citizen of Ljubljana.